-During Apartheid, when the South Africa population was segregated by race, sprawling, haphazard townships popped up on the outskirts of every major city.
+During apartheid, when the South African population was segregated by race, sprawling, haphazard townships popped up on the outskirts of every major city.
 Today, these vibrant communities are still home to the country's working class, and though families are slowly being moved into updated and upgraded homes via a governmental lottery system, the townships remain largely unchanged.
-Steel shacks still outnumber modern-style homes, and shebeens (speakeasy-style drinking establishments where women traditionally brewed beer illegally) remain important meeting places for local residents.
+Steel shacks still outnumber modern homes, and shebeens (speakeasy-style drinking establishments where women traditionally brewed beer illegally) remain important meeting places for local residents.

 Eat Shisa Nyama

 South Africans are serious about their braai; the local form of barbecue is something that's enjoyed often across all of the country's cultures and classes.
 At a traditional Zulu shisa nyama restaurant, guests select their meat and wait as an employee grills it to order over an open fire.
 The most popular options include beef, lamb, chicken, mutton, and boerewors—an Afrikaans sausage that's widely loved and typically made of beef.
 The main event is usually served with chakalaka—a relish of tomatoes, onions and beans—and pap, a side of boiled, ground maize similar to polenta.
 Recommended places to try authentic shisa nyama (which translates directly as "burn meat") include Joe's Butchery in Alexandra and the hugely popular Busy Corner Imbizo Shisanyama in Midrand.